IUCr2026

 Speaker:

-Shiva Sekharan, Global Portfolio Leader of Formulations/CSP at Schrödinger
+Shiva Sekharan, Global Portfolio Leader of Formulations/CSP, Schrödinger

 Abstract: